heisz/toolkit/README.md

 built to service operational requests for a distributed agent platform but has been used for other direct protocol servers (including client emulation).

-Note: This library requires elements from the utility library (particularly the buffer) and (in windows cross-compile) the pthreads-compat library

-Note 2: The original forms of this library incorporated a custom built security layer.
+Note: The original forms of this library incorporated a custom built security layer.
 Best practice (now, well, even then) would dictate using audited code like OpenSSL, HeartBleed bug notwithstanding.
 Some remnants might remain...